MP3: Development

 The genesis of the MP3 technology is fully described in a paper from Professor Hans Musmann, who chaired the ISO MPEG Audio group for several years.
 In December 1988, MPEG called for an audio coding standard.
 In June 1989, 14 audio coding algorithms were submitted.
 Because of certain similarities between these coding proposals, they were clustered into four development groups.
 The first group was ASPEC, by Fraunhofer Gesellschaft, AT&T, CNET(France Telecom) and Thomson.
 The second group was MUSICAM, by Matsushita, CCETT, ITT and Philips.
 The third group was ATAC (ATRAC Coding), by Fujitsu, JVC, NEC and Sony.
 And the fourth group was SB-ADPCM, by NTT and BTRL.

-The immediate predecessors of MP3 were "Optimum Coding in the Frequency Domain" (OCF), and Perceptual Transform Coding (PXFM).
-These two codecs, along with block-switching contributions from Thomson-Brandt, were merged into a codec called ASPEC, which was submitted to MPEG, and which won the quality competition, but that was mistakenly rejected as too complex to implement.
-The first practical implementation of an audio perceptual coder (OCF) in hardware (Krasner's hardware was too cumbersome and slow for practical use), was an implementation of a psychoacoustic transform coder based on Motorola 56000 DSP chips.
+The immediate predecessors of MP3 were Optimum Coding in the Frequency Domain (OCF), and Perceptual Transform Coding (PXFM).
+These two codecs, along with block-switching contributions from Thomson-Brandt, were merged into a codec named ASPEC, which was submitted to MPEG and won the quality competition, but which was rejected as too complex to implement.
+The first practical implementation of an audio perceptual coder (OCF) in hardware (Krasner's hardware was too cumbersome and slow for practical use), was an implementation of a psychoacoustic transform coder based on Motorola 56000 digital signal processor (DSP) chips.

-Another predecessor of the MP3 format and technology is to be found in the perceptual codec MUSICAM based on an integer arithmetics 32 sub-bands filter bank, driven by a psychoacoustic model.
+Another predecessor of the MP3 format and technology was the perceptual codec MUSICAM based on an integer arithmetics 32 sub-bands filter bank, driven by a psychoacoustic model.
 It was primarily designed for Digital Audio Broadcasting (digital radio) and digital TV, and its basic principles were disclosed to the scientific community by CCETT (France) and IRT (Germany) in Atlanta during an IEEE-ICASSP conference in 1991, after having worked on MUSICAM with Matsushita and Philips since 1989.

 This codec incorporated into a broadcasting system using COFDM modulation was demonstrated on air and in the field with Radio Canada and CRC Canada during the NAB show (Las Vegas) in 1991.
 The implementation of the audio part of this broadcasting system was based on a two-chip encoder (one for the subband transform, one for the psychoacoustic model designed by the team of G. Stoll (IRT Germany), later known as psychoacoustic model I) and a real-time decoder using one Motorola 56001 DSP chip running an integer arithmetics software designed by Y.F.
 Dehery's team (CCETT, France).
 The simplicity of the corresponding decoder together with the high audio quality of this codec using for the first time a 48 kHz sampling rate, a 20 bits/sample input format (the highest available sampling standard in 1991, compatible with the AES/EBU professional digital input studio standard) were the main reasons to later adopt the characteristics of MUSICAM as the basic features for an advanced digital music compression codec.